gadget114514/fatfs-example/README.md

 - the sector count is 128 and format is super floppy image and fat12. you can see disk_ioctl() in diskio.c. it returns 512 as sector size and 128 as sector count.

+- fatfs_error_to_string comes from fatfs-linux-boot-image utilities named .....